 Accessibility statement for University College Birmingham

 This accessibility statement below covers this website [ucb.ac.uk] as the main website for the University.
 Please note that we are committed to improving accessibility, and are actively working to address any outstanding areas outlined in the report.
+This particularly relates to video accessibility, where we are currently working on correcting and updating automated captions and producing transcripts.

 Support for Students with Special Educational Needs